foromer4/netdepend/README.md

 The dependency project can be downloaded from Github, it is now being processed as a Maven artifact in Main repos.
 You can run:
-'mvn package assembly:single'
+`mvn package assembly:single`
 to create a JAR.
-You can also create an executalble JAR by running the same command on project: **picscout.depend.console**
+You can also create an executalble JAR by running the same command on project: `picscout.depend.console`

 Javadocs can be found [here](http://foromer4.github.io/netdepend/)